 Seniors need more than just tender care.
 They also need items that can help them move around and access places that they normally don’t have access to.
 A good example is a wheelchair or even a simple walking stick, but these items are not enough.

-They will also need items that will help them move up and down the stairs, enter and leave vehicles, sit on chairs, relax outdoors and various other activities that they are unable to do on their own.
+They will also need items that will help them move up and down the stairs, enter and leave vehicles, sit on chairs, relax outdoors and do various other activities that they are unable to do on their own.
+And if you need even more information do check out these tips and help resources for the Elderly.

 In order to provide the elderly with the help and support they need, you will need to provide them with the following items.

 Walkers and Canes